Keeping Your Smile White, Bright, and Healthy

 Try diluting fruit juice with water to help reduce sugar content and minimize sugar exposure to your teeth.

-Starchy snacks break down and stick to teeth readily, creating a perfect environment for bacterial plaque to form and wreak havoc.
+Starchy snacks break down in your mouth and easily stick to your teeth, creating a perfect environment for bacterial plaque to form and wreak havoc.
 Starchy snacks include potato chips, crackers, and soft breads.
-Soon after snacking, plan on flossing and brushing to keep the level of plaque down.
+Soon after snacking, plan on flossing and brushing to keep your plaque level down.

-Constant snacking throughout the day means food debris and plaque sit on your teeth for a prolonged amount of time.
-If you need to snack between meals, consider snacking on cleansing-type foods that minimize plaque buildup.
-A few good choices are
+Constant snacking throughout the day means food debris and plaque sit on your teeth for a prolonged time.
+If you need to snack between meals, consider cleansing-type foods that minimize plaque buildup.
+A few good choices are apples, carrots, and celery.

 We often unconsciously chew on pencils or bite objects when we are concentrating.
-This puts a lot of pressure on teeth, which can cause teeth to chip or fracture over time.
+This puts a lot of pressure on teeth, which can chip or fracture over time.
 It can also be a trigger for teeth-grinding behavior.

 If this is a nervous habit of yours, try a healthier substitute.
-Chewing sugarless gum can prevent tooth damage, and it also stimulates saliva production and helps to cleanse teeth in the process.
+Chewing sugarless gum can prevent tooth damage, and it also stimulates saliva production and helps to clean teeth in the process.

 A morning cup of coffee helps many of us start the day.
-Unfortunately, caffeine can interfere with saliva flow, cause a dry mouth, and lead to tooth decay.
+Unfortunately, caffeine can slow saliva production, potentially causing dry mouth which may lead to tooth decay.
 One small study found this effect to be significant, but modest, in healthy individuals.

-Also, adding sugar to your brew increases the risk of tooth decay even more.
-To counteract the effect of a dry mouth from caffeine, drink water frequently throughout the day.
+Also, adding sugar to your brew increases the risk of tooth decay.
+To counteract the effect of a dry mouth from caffeine, drink water regularly throughout the day.

 Did you need another reason to quit smoking?
-Well, here’s one: Tobacco use dries out the mouth and increases the amount of plaque buildup around our teeth.
+Well, here's one: Tobacco use dries out your mouth and increases the amount of plaque buildup around your teeth.
 Smokers are more likely to lose teeth compared to nonsmokers due to gum disease.

-You think it’s hard to get a red wine stain out of a white tablecloth?
-Think about what it’s doing to your teeth.
+Think it's hard to get a red wine stain out of a white tablecloth?
+Imagine what it might do to your teeth.